3sd/slides/civicamp-manchester-2018/gpie/content.md

 -

-## This session
+## What we'll cover

-The story
+The story behind the project

-How it works
+The features we implemented

-Lessons learned
+The lessons we learned

-Q + A
+Questions and answers

 Note: